 If your application has a login form, you may add credentials here.
 This only works for Multi-Page Applications.

 Parameter authentication: This setting allows you to configure HTTP headers, GET parameters, or (session) cookies for authentication.
-If you would like to get more guidance on how to set up an API for scans, please check out this wiki article.
+If you would like to get more guidance on how to set up an API for scans, please check out this article.

 More advanced authentication flows such as SAML or OAuth2 are described in our advanced authentication article.